UKCloud/documentation/articles/azure/azs-faq.md

 ### How do I access my UKCloud for Microsoft Azure solution?

-Access to the UKCloud for Microsoft Azure portal is available via the UKCloud Portal.
+Access to the UKCloud Azure Stack portal is available via the UKCloud Portal.
 You'll be provided with login details once your account is provisioned.

 ### Which ports need to be open to access my UKCloud for Microsoft Azure solution?

-The UKCloud for Microsoft Azure portal requires port 80 (HTTP) and port 443 (HTTPS) to be open.
+The UKCloud Azure Stack portal requires port 80 (HTTP) and port 443 (HTTPS) to be open.

 ### How do I access my solutions via government networks?